openstack/diskimage-builder/elements/package-installs/README.rst

 uninstalling packages for an image build.
 This is done by creating a package-installs.yaml or package-installs.json file in the element directory.

+In order to work on Gentoo hosts you will need to manually install `dev-python/pyyaml`.

 example package-installs.yaml::